-- Provide quality distance education programs for graduate students in the Christian Humanities from an Orthodox Christian perspective.
+- Provide quality distance education programs for graduate students in the Humanities from an Orthodox Christian perspective.

 - Provide structured graduate-level programs in a semester-long format that is readily accessible in a flexible manner through technologically sound, cost-effective educational systems.

 - Provide effective interactions between students and faculty, as measured by at least a 90 percent positive rating on our end-of semester survey.
-All student complaints will be investigated by the Dean of Faculty within 14 days.
+All student complaints will be investigated by the Dean within 14 days.